openai/gym-http-api/binding-clojure/README.md

-First of all, you will need install [boot] (https://github.com/boot-clj/boot).
+First of all, you will need to install [boot] (https://github.com/boot-clj/boot).

-It is great tool like leiningen, but sometimes lein is overhead.
+It is great tool like leiningen, but sometimes leiningen is overhead.

 For *Linux/OS X* you can simple type this:
 ```sh